 As part of our heritage programme, we partner in the research and analysis of significant sites.
-This research has included archaeological excavations in rock shelters in the inland Pilbara which have revealed evidence of occupation by Aboriginal people over 30,000 years.
-We are also proud to partner the Murujuga Aboriginal Corporation and the University of Western Australia in an annual field school on the Burrup Peninsula near Dampier to train students and Aboriginal rangers in the identification, recording and management of the significant rock art in this area.
+This research has included archaeological excavations in rock shelters in the inland Pilbara which have revealed evidence of occupation by Aboriginal people over 40,000 years.
+We are also proud to partner the Murujuga Aboriginal Corporation and the University of Western Australia in a major research programme, Murujuga: Dynamics of the Dreaming, and in an annual field school on the Burrup Peninsula near Dampier.
+This gives students and Aboriginal rangers an opportunity to work together in the identification, recording and management of the significant rock art in this area.

 The cultural heritage surveys identified above were associated with our exploration and evaluation drilling programs, extensions to existing mines and future mine development studies.

-The two recorded incidents related to minor physical impacts within the heritage site boundaries.
-These were investigated and reported to the Western Australian Department of Aboriginal Affairs and the relevant Traditional Owner groups.
+The two recorded incidents related to the use of existing infrastructure within the heritage site boundaries.
+These were investigated and reported to the relevant Traditional Owner groups.